zeton24/ohboy/README.md

 ## How to start
 1. Clone repo and create virtual env.
 2. ```pip install -r requirements.txt```
 3. Create environment variable TEST_DB_URL with the url you want to use for this workhop.
-The database from url doesn't have to exist yet.
+You don't have to create the database.

 ## Links